rkrasik7/rkrasik7.github.io/README.md

 THRILLING FINANCIAL INSIGHTS
 A SHORT JOURNEY TO WORLD STOCK MARKET
-Author: Ron Krasik	rkrasik2@illinois.edu
+Final Project                 Author: Ron Krasik  rkrasik2@illinois.edu
 CS 498: Data Visualization	  Summer 2018
 University of Illinois at Urbana-Champaign (UIUC)

 This, d3.js (v4) final project, part of CS 498 Data Visualization course in UUIC, uses a hybrid approach of an Interactive Slideshow in order to narrate the visual story of Financial Market dataset from FINVIZ.COM.
 The Interactive Slideshow takes the user throughout the July-09 2018 single trading day, from high-level to low-level details.